How to teach writing skills to ESL and EFL students

 Learners should be trained to develop different language subskills.
-The knowledge that they should develop range from handwriting skills and mechanics to the ability to produce a coherent writing.
+The knowledge that they should develop range from handwriting skills and mechanics to the ability to produce coherent writing.
 Other types of knowledge include vocabulary, grammar, and paragraph structure.
-The use of cohesive devices (e.g. however, nevertheless, but, etc.) are also of paramount importance for good writers.
+The use of cohesive devices (e.g. however, nevertheless, but, etc.) is also of paramount importance for good writers.

 Writing tasks can be represented in a continuum that ranges from controlled activities to freer ones.

 The writing task in the classroom can be also seen either as a learning tool (i.e. writing for learning) or as representing one of the main syllabus components (i.e. writing for writing) (Harmer, 2004).